-Allow and make provision for multiple methods of assessment.
+Allow and make provisions for multiple methods of assessment.
 For instance, if the study participants are not willing to come to the survey site (clinic or research lab), allow alternative means of assessment such as self-administered questionnaires, telephonic interviews, and zoom interviews, if appropriate.

-Conduct a training session for all the participants briefing them on all the aspects of the study.
+Conduct a training session for all participants briefing them on all aspects of the study.
 This might decrease the chances of participants dropping mid-way as they are now completely aware of the course of the study.

 7. Trial run

 Perform a mini trial before you begin with the actual study.
 This might help you recognize unanticipated and unforeseen problems which are likely to occur during the course of the study.
 This will also help you estimate the amount of missing data you encountered in the trial run.
-Consequently, keeping this in view you can perform sample size calculations.
+Consequently, keeping this in view, you can perform sample size calculations.
 This might further reduce your chances of having an underpowered study.

 8. Set priori targets

 Set a limit for acceptable level of missing data.
 Identify the techniques that can be used to handle missing data in case the acceptable level is breached.